Mugabe: Liberation hero turned despot

 "You could admire his skills and intellect... but he was an awfully slippery sort of person."

-In the final decades of his rule, Mugabe -- one of the world's most recognisable leaders with his thin stripe of moustache and thick-rimmed spectacles -- has embraced his new role as the antagonist of the West.
+In the final decades of his rule, Mugabe embraced his new role as the antagonist of the West.

 Mugabe's second wife Grace -- his former secretary who is 41 years his junior and had been seen as a potential successor -- boasted that even in his 80s he would rise before dawn to work out.

-But in his later years, he has stumbled and fallen more than once and delivered the wrong speech at the opening of parliament in 2015.
+But in his later years, he stumbled and fell more than once.

 - The Catholic Marxist -

-Born on February 21, 1924 into a Catholic family at Kutama Mission northwest of Harare, Mugabe was described as a loner, and a studious child known to carry a book even while tending cattle in the bush.
+Born on February 21, 1924 into a Catholic family at Kutama Mission northwest of Harare, Mugabe was described as a loner, and a studious child known to carry a book even while tending cattle.

 After his carpenter father walked out on the family when he was 10, the young Mugabe concentrated on his studies, qualifying as a schoolteacher at the age of 17.